CORONAVIRUS (COVID-19) EMERGENCY PLAN FOR BISHOP’S FUNERAL HOME

 - Our staff are making environmental cleaning procedures top priority at our funeral home.

-- Wearing a face mask is mandatory in our facility and our parking lot, and 6 foot social distancing requirements apply.
+- Wearing a face mask is required in our facility.

 - With the permission of next of kin of the deceased, systems will be put into place to make available Celebration of Life events electronically over the internet.
 This may be beneficial for family members who may not be able to travel to New Brunswick for the service.